muhammadriy3d/Family-English/README.md

-# Family: A Platform for Free Expression
+# Family: A Platform for Freedom Of Speech & Expression

 ## What is Family?